flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 Check that the axis mappings are correct.

-??? note "How to set Axis Mapping"
+??? note "How to Set Axis Mapping"
     You can use `THROTTLE 1 AXIS (0 TO 100%)` and `THROTTLE 2 AXIS (0 TO 100%)` for the throttle axis.

     !!! tip "To find out which axis is used by your controller you can use the Sensitivity dialog and move the lever to see which axis is moving."

     ![Throttle Axis Mapping](../../assets/flypad/throttle-calibration/throttle-axis-mapping.png "Throttle Axis Mapping"){loading=lazy}

-??? tip "Test the movement of the throttle in the cockpit now!"
+??? tip "Test the Movement of the Throttle in the Cockpit Now!"
     The throttle in the cockpit should now move in the correct direction.
 If not check the `Reverse Axis` box here:

     ![Reverse Axis Box](../../assets/flypad/throttle-calibration/reverse-axis-box.png "Reverse Axis Box"){loading=lazy}